rayotoo/rayotoo.github.io/cv.md

 layout: cv
 ---

 > 2020 graduate with a Master’s Degree in Bioinformatics from The University of Texas at El Paso.
-Currently a PhD student at The University Arkansas at Little Rock | The University Arkansas For Medical Science joint bioinformatics programme.
+Currently a PhD student in The University Arkansas at Little Rock | The University Arkansas For Medical Science joint bioinformatics programme.